gitfrid/CzechFOI-BYAGE/README.md

 The original Czech FOI data, obtained through a Freedom of Information request, can be downloaded at [FOI Link](https://github.com/PalackyUniversity/uzis-data-analysis/blob/main/data/Vesely_106_202403141131.tar.xz)

-To import view and edit the data in a SQlite database, you can use "DB Browser for SQLite" version 3.13.0,
+To import view and edit the data in a SQlite database, you can use "DB Browser for SQLite".
-<br>which you can download here [DB Browser for SQLite](https://sqlitebrowser.org/dl/).

 The data in the SQLite database (CZFOI.db) were imported from the file Vesely_106_202403141131.CSV.